Savannah's Eclectic Emotional Home

 1. Turn the comforter cover inside out

-2. Put your hands inside the comforter and grab hold of the back 2 corners and hang onto them (this means that if the cover was extended, you would be inside of it, but instead it's bunched up on your arms).
+2. Put your hands inside the comforter cover and grab hold of the back 2 corners and hang onto them (this means that if the cover were extended, you would be inside it, but instead it's bunched up on your arms).

-4. Then shake the cover right side out over the comforter, holding on tight to the corners.
-This takes some perfecting as the cover will likely get caught about halfway down on the quilt.
-So go back and forth between the bottom and the top until it's all covered.
-Then button or zip and you're done.
-And exhausted.
+4. Then shake the cover right side-out over the comforter, holding on tight to the corners.
+This takes some perfecting, as the cover will likely get caught about halfway down on the quilt.
+Go back and forth between the bottom and the top until it's all covered.

 5. Finally, button or zip to close up the end, and you're all set!

 Edited from a post by Laure Joliet originally published on February 29, 2008

 Have a really great DIY project or tutorial that you want to share with others?
 Let us know!
 We love checking out what you're making these days, and learning from our readers.
 When you're ready, click here to submit your project and photos.